danzin/image-app/README.md

   Database transactions and the Unit of Work pattern maintain data integrity.
 - **Search Functionality:**
   A universal search mechanism efficiently searches across users, images, and tags.
+- **Couldinary integration:**
+  Uploaded images are stored on Cloudinary, only relevant metadata is stored in MongoDB.

+## Future Improvements
+ - **Redis Caching:**
+   Planned integration to cache frequently accessed data, greatly enhancing performance and scalability.
+ - **Enhanced Security Features:**
+    Continued enhancements to authentication, authorization, and data protection.
+ - **Expanded Search Capabilities:**
+    Refining the universal search to support advanced queries and more refined result filtering.
+ - **Additional API Endpoints:**
+    Further expansion of administrative, notification, and real-time features.
-- **Planned Enhancements:**
+ - **Dockerization**
-  Integration of Redis caching for improved performance.
-  Polishing the frontend, as so far the backend has been my primary focus.
+ - **Polishing the frontend**, as so far the backend has been my primary focus.
-  Further integrating the E2E Cypress testt suite for full functionality testing.
-  Dockerization
-  Full monitoring suite
+ - **Full monitoring suite**

 ## Installation & Setup

 ### Prerequisites
 - Node.js (v14+ recommended)
 - npm or yarn
 - A local or remote MongoDB instance
-- Redis (planned for future caching enhancements)
+- Cloudinary account
 ### Setup

 1. **Clone the repository and intall dependencies in the root dirctory:**